skip to main content

 EarthLinkUnlimited dataN/A

-Some internet packages (including most fiber internet packages) give you unlimited data, which is even better because that means you can make as many Zoom calls as you like.
+Some internet packages (including most fiber internet packages) give you unlimited data.
+That means you can make as many Zoom calls as you like.

 What happens if you go over your data limit?